 The first Skylab mission (the one that had to fix all the major malfunctions that were mostly the result of one solar wing trying to deploy during the damn launch) had a problem with the small solar array hardware having accumulated static.
 The fixed it by thumping it during a spacewalk.
 (This works on certain classes of electronics prone to malfunction due to static electricity build up.
 A suitable thump will help disperse it.)

-World War One fighter pilots often kept a small hammer in their cockpits in the event that their machine guns jammed.
+World War I fighter pilots often kept a small hammer in their cockpits in the event that their machine guns jammed.

 999 had a real life story where a couple were trapped in a car with its engine on fire and but found the electric locks wouldn't open.
 The husband in desperation started belting the steering column with his hands multiple times, until the locks suddenly opened on their own.